CourseScheduler/scheduler-legacy/src/main/resources/Readme.txt

  Installation Notes:
  	The new deployment method for the Kettering Course Scheduler is to use the Java Web Start runtime.
-It is installed as part of Java SE 6 and should register .jnlp files to be run by javaws.
+WebStart is installed as part of Java SE 7 and should register .jnlp files to be run by javaws.
  	This allows the user to download a small .jnlp file from the hosting website, which will then be launched by Java Web Start.
-Java Web Start will download any application files needed and will install desktop and start menu shortcuts.
+Java Web Start will download any application files needed and will install desktop and menu shortcuts.
 It also registers the program's associated file types with the operating system.

  	IMPORTANT -- If you have a previous version of the Scheduler that utilizes the BitRock installer file, you MUST uninstall that version first.